alvablot/tms-penalty-challange/README.md

 # tms-penalty-challange

-This is a game I totally "cowboy" coded back in 2004.
+This hockey penalty game I totally "cowboy" coded back in 2004.
 And it still works!<br>
 And it is actually quite fun!
 Try it and see if you can be in the 10 top list!

 #